SrashtiBhatnagar1/task-management-app/README.md

 The app handles everything from user authentication to real-time task updates, all wrapped in a responsive design that works on any device.
 It's the kind of tool you'd actually want to use daily.

+Here is a working prototype of it - https://youtu.be/EL4OQANDi1g

 ## ✨ Key Features

 ### 🔐 Authentication & Security